Project

 Uwe

-RE: cdo with compressed data - Added by Aaron Spring about 2 years ago
+RE: cdo with compressed data - Added by Aaron Spring over 2 years ago

 Thanks Uwe.
 I didnt check the chunksize and also didnt expect the chunksize to be changed silently in `xr.to_netcdf()`.